hide1202/Giphy-Android/README.md

 - Application for the practice of android development using Giphy API

 ## Prerequisites
-- Android Studio 4.2 Canary 16
+- Android Studio Arctic Fox | 2020.3.1 Canary 1

 ## How to run
 - Create a file in the root of project with `external.properties` name.